TR-125

 The TR-125 (Tanc Românesc 125) prototype main battle tank is a redesigned T-72 made in Romania with Romanian components only.
-Number 125 in the designation stands for the 125 mm A555 smoothbore tank gun.
+The number 125 in the designation refers to the 125 mm A555 smoothbore tank gun.
 It is now designated P-125 (P stands for Prototype).

 History

-In the late 1970s - early 1980s, Romania ordered 30 T-72M main battle tanks from the USSR.
-The Romanian government asked USSR for a license to build T-72 tanks locally.
+By 1977 Romania secured a deal to purchase 31 T-72 Ural-1s from the USSR.
+They were delivered in 1978-1979 to the 1st Tank Regiment and the contract value was 150 million lei valută Est. The Romanian government asked USSR for a license to build T-72 tanks locally.
 Rebuffed by the Soviet leaders, the communist government decided to reverse-engineer the T-72 tank.

 The tank was developed from 1984 to 1991.
 The turret and the loading mechanism were developed by ICSITEM research institute from Bucharest, while the chassis was designed by ACSIT–P 124 from the F.M.G.S.
 (FMGS stands for "Fabrica de Mașini Grele Speciale" - Special Heavy Equipment Factory) division of the "23rd August" (now known as FAUR) factory from Bucharest.

 Between five and ten prototypes were made between 1987 and 1988 and tested until 1991.
 An order from the Romanian Army did not come however, and the project was later cancelled.
 The prototypes are kept in storage.